hhsu16/Online-Banking-Portal/README.md

-### Team
+## Team Members

+- Vamshi
+- Kevin
+- Shreshta
+- Tejas

 ## Online Banking features:

 ### User:

-> Registration for normal user online banking account.
+* Registration for normal user online banking account.

-> Each normal user will have 2 accounts, Checking, Savings accounts.
+* Each normal user will have 2 accounts, Checking, Savings accounts.

-> Each account can deposit and withdraw money.
+* Each account can deposit and withdraw money.

-> Customer can transfer money between accounts and to someone else.
+* Customer can transfer money between accounts and to someone else.

-> Customer can view all of his transaction records and account balance.
+* Customer can view all of his transaction records and account balance.

 ### Admin:

-> Normal user cannot view any information in Admin Portal
+*  Normal user cannot view any information in Admin Portal

-> Admin can view all the users and all the information of each user.
+*  Admin can view all the users and all the information of each user.

-> Admin can enable or disable a certain user.
+*  Admin can enable or disable a certain user.

-> Admin can add transactions such as manual refunds on fees
+* Admin can add transactions such as manual refunds on fees

 ## Tools and Languages

-> FrontEnd using React
+* FrontEnd using React

-> Backend using springboot
+* Backend using springboot

-> Database using Mysql
+* Database using Mysql

-> Scrum Management using Jira
+* Scrum Management using Jira

 ## Architectural Diagram

 ## XP Core Values Implemented:

+- **Communication**

+- **Feedback**

+- **Respect**

+## Individual Contribution

+- Our team work division has two categories, Frontend and Backend application development

+- Frontend Application design, implementation - Kevin , Tejas, Vamshi,

+- Backend Application design, implementation   - Vamshi and Shreshta

+- Deployment - Tejas

 ## Screenshots